 Motiejus Valančius (1801-1875; 21 urban streets) was a Catholic bishop of Samogitia (by that time the Diocese of Samogitia covered the majority of modern-day Lithuania).
-He is best known for having established the Sober Movement that fought against the Russian pratice to make the peasants addicted to alcohol (because it is easier to rule them that way).
+He is best known for having established the Sobriety Movement that challanged the Russian policy to make peasants addicted to alcohol (and thus easier to control).

 Jonas Basanavičius (1851-1927; 36 urban streets) is frequently styled the Patriarch of the Lithuanian nation.
-He put a lot efforts to advance the idea of independent Lithuania and eventually saw it to bear fruits when he was among the 20 sigantories of the independence declaration on 1918.
+He put a lot efforts to advance the idea of independent Lithuania and eventually he saw it to bear fruits when he was among the 20 sigantories of the independence declaration on 1918.

 Maironis (real name Jonas Mačiulis, 1862-1932; 30 urban streets) was a priest famous for his volumes of patriotic poetry that have inspired generation after generation of Lithuanians, not only in the 19th century but also under the Soviet occupation.

-Jonas Jablonskis (1890-1930; 8 urban streets) was a linguist who standartized the Lithuanian orthography and coined countless neologisms to change the then commonly used Russian and Polish loanwords.
+Jonas Jablonskis (1890-1930; 8 urban streets) was the linguist who standartized the Lithuanian orthography and coined countless neologisms to replace the then-common Russian and Polish loanwords.
 Only a part of these neologisms took hold but still the efforts of Jablonskis altered the face of Lithuanian language.
 If you read a 19th century Lithuanian text it will be quite different from the language today.
-The 1920s Lithuanian language however is quite similar to that of today.
+However there will be few differences between a 1920s text and 2010s text.

 Most Lithuanian litas banknotes depict people from this historical era.